vitaliykreminskiy/RSS-parser/Readme.md

 1. `cd` to `admin` directory
 2. Run `yarn` to install dependencies
 3. Run `yarn up` to start the server (will be launched on port `5000` if it is not occupied)

+- Navigate to `localhost:5000`

+##### Attention!

+This app is not production ready and presented as a demonstration of basic skills.
+If you need production build, please let me know!

+Parser job starts on server launch and parse entries once for a minute.